Freedom Flights: Immigration and Nationality Act of 1965

 In the United States the Immigration Act of 1924 put in immigration quotas that favored immigrants from Northern and Western Europe, and completely banned Arabs, Indians, and other Asians.
 As the civil rights movement gained momentum in the United States, laws that discriminated based on an individual's ethnicity or race began to be repealed.
-With the gaining traction of the civil rights movement the Immigration and Nationality Act of 1965 was passed which ended the previous national quotas and bans on immigration.
+With the gaining traction of the civil rights movement the Immigration and Nationality Act of 1965 was passed which ended the previous national quotas and bans on immigration and created a seven category preference system that emphasized family reunification.